 Lake Illawarra is a significant natural asset for the Illawarra region and is highly valued by the community.
-Predominantly the Lake is co-managed by Wollongong City Council (WCC) and Shellharbour City Council (SCC), with support from State agencies such as the Office of Environment and Heritage (OEH), and Department of Industry - Lands and Water (Crown Lands) (herein referred to as "DOI - Crown Lands").
-Most notably, DOI - Crown Lands now manages the Lake Illawarra entrance management works.
+Predominantly the Lake is co-managed by Wollongong City Council (WCC) and Shellharbour City Council (SCC), as well as by State agencies such as the Department of Planning, Industry and Environment - Environment, Energy and Science: Coasts and Estuaries branch (herein referred to as DPIE - Coasts & Estuaries), and Department of Planning, Industry and Environment - Crown Lands (herein referred to as "DPIE- Crown Lands").
+Most notably, DPIE- Crown Lands now manages the Lake Illawarra entrance management works.